UndeadBlow/undeadblow.github.io/resume/index.md

 description: Resume of Kuprashevich Maksim
 theme: blue
 ---
 I am software developer with experience of research and freelance projects.

-I am active on such freelance resourses like <a hfref="https://freelance.ru/">freelance.ru</a>, <a hfref="http://www.weblancer.net/">www.weblancer.net</a>, <a hfref="https://www.odesk.com/">www.odesk.com</a> and etc.
+I am active on such freelance resourses like <a hfref="https://www.upwork.com/freelancers/~0139a187ce476c2d01">Upwork (I'm Toprated)</a> or <a hfref="https://freelance.ru/">freelance.ru</a>.

 Also have experience with distant work on companies (see work experience section below).

 I am learn quickly and always take my business seriously, have a high logical thinking skills and love to create and explore.

 <!-- Skills -->
 <section class="row">